 Zinc is critical for hormone health.
 It is used in testosterone production.
 One of its roles is also to limit aromatase, the enzyme that converts testosterone into estrogen.

-In addition, each ejaculation contains around 5 mg of zinc, as well as significant amounts of selenium and copper.
+Also, each ejaculation contains around 5 mg of zinc, as well as significant amounts of selenium and copper.
 With zinc that’s almost half of the RDI!

 Supplementing with zinc has shown a reduction in prostate cancer.